connectomicslab/connectomemapper3/paper/paper.md

   ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData],
   mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool
-  (\autoref{fig:cmp3-diagram}), taking datasets organized following the Brain Imaging Data Structure standard as inputs;
+  (\autoref{fig:cmp3-diagram}), taking datasets organized following the Brain Imaging Data Structure standard as inputs.
-Pipeline and stage object attributes (parameters) can be set by loading pipeline configuration files in `.json` format.
 BIDS allows CMP3 to automatically identify the structure of the input data, to check the availability of sMRI, dMRI, rfMRI, and derived data, and to collect all the available acquisition metadata.
+To guarantee consistent processing in large neuroimaging cohorts, pipeline and stage object attributes (parameters) can be set by loading pipeline configuration files in `.json` format.
-The processing pipelines and stages are dynamically built and configured depending on the input data (sMRI, dMRI, rfMRI) and parameters set in the configuration files.
+The processing pipelines and stages are dynamically built and configured depending on (1) the input data (sMRI, dMRI, rfMRI), and on (2) pipeline stage parameters set in configuration files in `.json` format.
 This enables CMP3 to self-adapt to the type of dMRI acquisition scheme (DTI, DSI, multi-shell) and to appropriately set up the set of available pipeline configuration parameters for its processing.
 Empowered by the Nipype workflow engine, the re-execution of the workflow will resume the